On this page13

 Bad: "Will my family be happy?"

-Good: "Should we renovate the Sai Kung house or sell and move closer to Mother?"
+Good: "Should we renovate the family flat or sell and move closer to my mother?"

 Bad: "How's my home life?"

-Good: "Should I confront my brother about his gambling at the family dinner?"
+Good: "Should I confront my sibling about a long-running family issue at the next dinner?"

 See the pattern?
 Specific decisions, concrete timeframes, named people and places.